- 1 Introduction

 Prostate cancer is a heterogeneous disease with patient outcomes depending on risk stratification.
 In clinical practice, Gleason scores alone are not used to determine prognosis and recurrence risk, instead the score is used in conjunction with PSA levels and TNM staging.

-Staging of prostate cancer is typically done for men with intermediate and high-risk disease.
-Staging is accomplished with abdomino-pelvic CT imaging and bone scan.
+Staging of prostate cancer is typically done for men with intermediate or high-risk disease.
+Staging is accomplished with CT chest-abdomen-pelvis scan and PET-CT nuclear medicine scan.

 Every patient with prostate cancer should be discussed at a specialist prostate cancer multidisciplinary team (MDT) meeting.